Skip to content

 thaipusam batu caves hinduism hindu malaysia

 It is has been a long weekend for me.
-We managed to get some outstanding things done during the but it comes at a price – body aching and foot pain.
+We managed to get some outstanding things done during the holidays but it comes at a price – body aching and foot pain.
 It gets worse once I reached the office, only to find urgent things to be done in the next 2 days and a meeting scheduled at night in KL.

 Certainly, this is not the way to start the week.